filipeazuil/Stock-Portfolio-Forecasting-and-Optimization-on-SP500/README.md

   - Interpretability: Cluster analysis provided valuable insights into market segments, facilitating better understanding of sector behavior and risk dynamics.

-Here's a draft for the fifth point on portfolio optimization:

 ### 5. Portfolio Optimization
 Notebook: PortfolioOptimization - StockMarketPrediction.ipynb